xbobekf/oxygenium/.autodoc/docs/markdown/flow/src/main/scala/org/alephium/flow/network/broker/BaseHandler.md

 In this example, `MyComponent` extends `BaseHandler` and defines its own `receive` method to handle messages specific to the component.
 When a misbehavior event occurs, the `handleMisbehavior` method from the `BaseHandler` trait is called to handle the event.
 ## Questions:
  1. What is the purpose of the `BaseHandler` trait?
-   - The `BaseHandler` trait is used to define a common interface for handling misbehavior in the `org.alephium.flow.network.broker` package, and it extends the `BaseActor` trait and `Publisher` trait.
+   - The `BaseHandler` trait is used to define a common interface for handling misbehavior in the `org.oxygenium.flow.network.broker` package, and it extends the `BaseActor` trait and `Publisher` trait.

 2. What is the significance of the `handleMisbehavior` method?
-   - The `handleMisbehavior` method is used to handle misbehavior events in the `org.alephium.flow.network.broker` package, and it publishes the event and stops the actor if the misbehavior is critical.
+   - The `handleMisbehavior` method is used to handle misbehavior events in the `org.oxygenium.flow.network.broker` package, and it publishes the event and stops the actor if the misbehavior is critical.

 3. What license is this code released under?
    - This code is released under the GNU Lesser General Public License, version 3 or later.